 One in every 15 houses in Hillsborough County, Florida has elevated radon levels.
 If your home has not been tested by a professional inspector, contact Safeline Home Inspections today.
-You can trust our radon inspection service in Brandon, FL to check your home and make sure you and your family are safe.
+You can trust our radon inspection service in Brandon and Valrico, FL to check your home and make sure you and your family are safe.
 We proudly provide this service to homeowners across the Tampa area.

 YOU DON'T KNOW UNLESS YOU TEST!